 Unique Amongst Junior Exploration Firms

 Deer Horn Capital is unique amongst mineral exploration firms, exploring and developing the only known tellurium property with an NI 43-101 compliant silver-gold-tellurium resource.
 Tellurium, considered a "Critical Metal" by the United States Department of the Interior and a “Critical Raw Material” by the European Commission, is an important element in solar panels and other clean technologies (as is silver).

-Our strategy is to grow the company by partnering with industry leaders in “critical” or “green" minor metals2 extraction, manufacturing, supply and research as well with relevant governmental and educational institutions.
+Our strategy is to grow the company by partnering with industry leaders in “critical” or “green" minor metals extraction, manufacturing, supply and research as well with relevant governmental, First Nations and educational institutions.

-Deer Horn’s leadership provides a track record of project monetization with a board and advisory group that includes industry leaders in mineral property development and finance, geology, mineralogy, metallurgy, solar power, engineering, research and First Nations engagement and economic development.
+Deer Horn’s leadership provides a track record of project monetization with a board and advisory group that includes industry leaders in finance, mineral property development, geology, mineralogy, solar power, engineering, research and First Nations engagement and economic development.